zkyang16/zkyang16.github.io/_pages/about.md

   - /about.html
 ---

-My name is Zhangke Yang.
-I received my Ph.D. in Mechanical Engineering from Clemson University in May 2025.
+I am Zhangke Yang and I received my Ph.D. in Mechanical Engineering from Clemson University in May 2025.
 Prior to that, I earned both my Master’s and Bachelor’s degrees in engineering back in China.

 A data-driven personal website
 ======